CHESSlabFU/Filter-for-Sounds/README.md

-Acknowledgments: Anne C. Axel, Eric Kasten, and Jerome Sueur Furthe edits made by J. Quinn and A. Schnidler
+Acknowledgments: Anne C. Axel, Eric Kasten, and Jerome Sueur

+Further edits made by J. Quinn and A. Schnidler